-Echinacea Extract - Tooth and Gums Tonic Ingredients
+Echinacea for Tooth Infection: Tooth and Gums Tonic Ingredients

 A pretty purple daisy is what most people see when they look at Echinacea.
 While Echinacea is part of the daisy family, it is also a widely used medicinal herb.
 Studies may argue back and forth about the medicinal value of plants, their active ingredients and overall effectiveness but the historical use of Echinacea speaks for itself.